dataform-co/dataform/content/docs/best-practices/start-your-dataform-project.md

 ## Use tags to manage your schedules

 Tags can be added to SQLX config blocks to create collection of actions and datasets.
-When starting your project, it can useful to create to start using at least the following two tags:
+When starting your project, it can useful to start using the following two tags:

 - `daily` to tag actions that need to be updated once a day
 - `hourly` to tag actions that need to be updated once per hour